Kumano Kodo Travel Guide: UNESCO World Heritage pilgrimage route, location, and must-see highlights

-In this article, we will introduce what kind of place Kumano Kodo is, where the route starts and ends, and also the must-see sights for those who visit for the first time.
+In this article, we explain what the Kumano Kodo is, where the routes run, and must-see highlights for first-time visitors.

 As you can see from the map above, ‘Kumano Kodo’ covers a wide area and has many forks in the road.
 The total length is said to be 600km.
 Most parts of the route are in the Wakayama Prefecture, but it is an old route that covers four prefectures including Mie, Nara, and Osaka Prefecture.
 Kumano Kodo can be divided into 5 main routes.
 This will be explained in detail later in the article.